The difference between a Reattribution and Redesignation is an important one, both for compliance and financial reasons.

-A Reattribution is when one donation is split between one or more people.
-The most common example of this is a donation was made from a joint checking account, and a portion of the donation needs to be reattributed to a spouse.
+Reattribution: One donation is split between two or more people.
+The most common example of this is a donation was made from a joint checking account and a portion of the donation needs to be reattributed to a spouse.

-A Redesignation is when a donation is moved to a different election.
-The most common example of this is a donation was received after the primary election that is greater than the per election limit and part of it is being redesignated to the general election.
+Redesignation: All or a portion of a donation is moved to a different election.
+The most common example of this is a donation received for the primary election that is greater than the per election limit and part of it is being redesignated to the general election.
 With a Redesignation, check with your filing agency for any specific rules regarding the redesignation process.

 This will direct you to a screen showing entity details on the right and transaction details on the left.
 At the top of the transaction details is a toggle switch labeled Transaction Tag.
 This allows you to determine if the transaction you are about to create is a Reattribution or a Redesignation.